-In Maximum Likelihood Naive Bayes classification, the category histograms are interpreted as empirical likelihood estimates: the likelihood Pr(w|c) of observing word w in association with an image of class c is assumed to be the
+In Maximum Likelihood Naive Bayes classification, the category histograms are interpreted as empirical likelihood estimates: the likelihood Pr(w|c) of

-Fig. 5: Results of hierarchical clustering of 33 scene categories based on the similarity of image descriptors (left) and action similarity (right).
+Fig. 5.
+Results of hierarchical clustering of 33 scene categories based on the similarity of image descriptors (left) and action similarity (right).
 Image-based similarity groups similar-looking scenes despite their large difference in semantics such as "alley" and "bathroom".
 In contrast, action-based similarity results in more semantically meaningful clusters.
 For example, "mountain, snowy" is placed in a category of its own according to the visual similarity, whereas it is grouped together with other outdoor places on the basis of action similarity.